Prerelease:Kirby's Adventure

 The first screenshot appears to depict a Mace Knight outside of its usual mid-boss arena, something which never occurs in the final game.
 Despite its resemblance to the final's Mace Knight, this enemy actually has a totally different appearance.
 Given an unused Museum enemy happens to only work when loading up Mace Knight's graphics, it's possible this might be related.

 This screenshot also appears to be the final game's World 2 Level 1, albeit with a few notable differences.
 The background was modified slightly for the final release, shifting the ocean itself downward and allowing for the clouds to be more visible.
 The left side of the screen shows an additional palm tree in the final game, which is missing in the screenshot.
-Finally, the leftmost platform is missing the "rounded" tile seen on the end, instead abruptly cutting off in the retail release.
+Finally, the leftmost platform is missing the "rounded" tile seen on the end, instead abruptly cutting off in the retail release, while the cliffside on the platform underneath Kirby has an open area not seen in the final.

 Nintendo Power